coolyjg/rukos/doc/build.md

         )
     }
     ```
-    - Later, it jumps to `rust_main` in `axruntime` to run.
+    - Later, it jumps to `rust_main` in `ruxruntime` to run.
 After some conditional initialization, `rust_main` executes `main()`.
 Since this main is defined by the application, symbol linkage should be established and jumped to (no context switch is needed since it's a single address space).

     -  Then, the user program begins executing through `axstd`'s API.
 The application runs in kernel mode, without the need for syscall and context switching, resulting in higher efficiency.